IkeMurami/CTFZone-TrustArea-Client/README.md

 config.json contains information about the address of your backend and the identifier of your application.
 It is strongly recommended that these values not be changed.

+# IntentMessagingSystem (IMS)

+This helper class is written specifically for communicating with other applications.